Foley Carrier Services

 Keep the DQF clearly separate from the personnel file.
 When an investigator asks for driver files, you need to hand over DQF documents quickly.
 Digging through performance reviews and PTO paperwork to find the medical certificate is how audits go sideways.

 For retention rules after a driver leaves, see our related article: How Long to Keep a Driver Qualification File.
-Foley's Dash platform tracks every document on this checklist and automates the deadlines, expirations, and annual pulls to make DQF management easier for companies of all sizes.
+Foley’s Dash platform helps teams manage drug testing workflows, driver files, MVR monitoring, and Clearinghouse requirements in one centralized system.

 Revision record | 2026-03-17 | Initial publication (recreated, original file lost) | Foley Compliance Team | | 2026-03-23 | Full rewrite for voice and detection compliance | Foley Compliance Team | | 2026-03-23 | Rewrite pass 2 for detection compliance | Foley Compliance Team |